Frederick Oscar Warren Loomis: Military career

 He was knighted by George V in 1919 for his service during the war and retired from the Canada Militia later in May of that year.
+He was also highly decorated during the war, earning the Distinguished Service Order (DSO) in June 1915 and a bar to his DSO three years later, the citation for which reads:

 Honours and legacy

 On November 11, 2018, the hundredth anniversary of the Armistice with Germany, The Black Watch (Royal Highland Regiment) of Canada, with bagpipes and drums playing, marched through the streets of Mons to the building that was Major-General Frederick Loomis’s headquarters during the First World War.
 There a ceremony was held for the unveiling of a plaque commemorating this building as the HQ of the 3rd CDN Division.